LGM-118 Peacekeeper: Basing options

 When Ronald Reagan took office, Laxalt's close ties with Reagan proved useful.
 Reagan canceled the new shelter system in 1981, calling it "a Rube Goldberg scheme".
 On 2 October 1981 he proposed deploying an initial force of missiles in the approximately 60 existing Titan II silos, removing those now outdated missiles from service.
-The silos would be modified for much greater strength, and a number of Minuteman III silos similarly adapted over time to bring the force to a total of 100 missiles.
+The silos would be modified for much greater strength, and Minuteman III silos similarly adapted over time to bring the force to a total of 100 missiles.
 Additionally, he suggested funding development of three additional concepts, airborne drops from cargo aircraft, an "active defense" using short-range anti-ballistic missile, or basing new silos deep underground or on the south side of mesas ("reverse-inclination basing").
 The latter two quickly proved unacceptable for various reasons, while testing of the air-drop concept was pursued.